About us

 PARKING AND MEETUP SPOT

-PACE: It’s up to you.
-However, the event organizers have fit legs (avg.
-10-15 mph).
-And some of us like to do a cardio workout at some point.
-We make stops at tricky points on trails and to regroup every 2-4 miles.
-Since trails can sometimes be crowded, we don’t have expectations of being able to go very fast.
+PACE: It’s up to you, but note that paved trails have a speed limit of 15 mph.
+We make stops at tricky points on the trail and /or to regroup every 2-4 miles and at the road crossings.
+Since paved trails can sometimes be crowded, we don’t have expectations of being able to go very fast.
+We often break up into groups based on participant’s speed.

 · If you prefer a faster pace than the lead riders, you can make stops to wait for them to catch up.